aolarte/aolarte.github.io/_posts/2017-05-23-threadlocal-and-how-it-holds-apps-together.md

 ---
 layout: single
 title: ThreadLocal, and how it holds apps together
-excerpt: What is and why is ThreadLocal important?
+excerpt: What is ThreadLocal and why is it important?
 It's one of the key pieces of glue logic in modern Java web applications, so read on.
 date: '2017-05-23T07:00:00.000-06:00'
 author: Andres Olarte
 tags: